 - voice and performance

-- multi-disciplinary art and performance practices
+- twentieth and twenty-first century theatre, art and film practices

-- theatre devising and production
+- performance devising

-- site-responsive art
+- site-responsive and multidisciplinary performance

 - post-dramatic theatre practices